+What does a literary agent do?
 Help tackle the publisher

 Many Indian publishers are terrible when it comes to paying on time.
 We’ve come across horror stories of authors having published books but have received no royalty payments or even information from their publishers for years.
 This seems especially true of non-MNC publishers.

 My wife Dr. Vandita Dubey published “Parenting in the age of Sexposure” with a prominent Indian publisher in 2016.
 Four years on, the publisher hasn’t paid her even one rupee beyond the initial advances, which were tiny.
 Requests for payments and/or sales data have resulted in nothing.

 We could assume the book didn’t sell much, but we’ve met complete strangers who have said they have bought and read her book.

 Ironically, the publisher came back to her and asked her if she would write a second book.
 If the first book was a failure, would they come back and ask her to write a second one?
 So we are assuming the publisher made a decent sum on the book but decided to not pay the author royalty honestly.
 So she refused to write the second book.
 We’ve heard similar stories from other authors as well.